 - 1. Re-install all FishPig extensions per FishPig instructions - 2.
 Run a server-side malware scanner to detect installed malware & unauthorized activity.
-Use coupon FISHPIG to get a free month. - 3.
+Use coupon FISHPIG to use our scanner one month for free. - 3.
 Restart the server to terminate any unauthorized background processes